mrlordkaj/i2cdevlib-pi/README.md

 The I2C Device Library (i2cdevlib) is a collection of uniform and well-documented classes to provide simple and intuitive interfaces to I2C devices, made by Jeff Rowberg.

-My effort is wrap whole of Jeff Rowberg's `i2cdevlib` from Arduino to run on RaspberryPi without (or minimum) tweaks of his code.
+My effort is make a simulation of ArduinoCore to run the library on RaspberryPi without (or minimum) tweaks of his code.
 Therefore, we will gain benefits of further update from the original project.

-I also made a simulation of Arduino `Serial` on linux `stdio` for easier debugging, and rewritten some of 3D demos.
+I also redirect Arduino `Serial` to GNU `stdio` for easier debugging, and rewritten some of 3D demos.

-I only tested on devices I already have.
-The testing progress are reported at [Supported Devices](#supported-devices) table.
+The library only tested on devices I already have.
+Testing progress are reported at [Supported Devices](#supported-devices) table.
 All contribution of coding or testing devices are welcome.

 ## Copyright